somelinuxguy/ping-infra/docs/01-infrasctructure.md

 Nice.
 So that all works and we verified the account.

+TODO:  add creation of S3 bucket for state.
+Skipped that here for some reason.

 Moving on... let's write a bunch of Terraform.
 We need the following:
 VPC - a network
 Subnets in the VPC - we'll use the standard 3 - public, private, storage